Classification of interfacial water governed by water-polymer interactions in hydrated polymers: A molecular dynamics simulation study of ethylene-based and acrylate polymers: RESULTS AND DISCUSSION

-Figure~\ref{fig:tauhb} presents the Arrhenius plot of $\tau_{\mathrm{HB}}$ as a function of inverse temperature for each acceptor oxygen associated with the polymer functional groups at a water content of 25 wt\%.
-As H-bond acceptors in the polymer functional groups, ether oxygen, methoxy oxygen, hydroxyl oxygen, and carbonyl oxygen were considered.
-Here, ether-like oxygen atoms adjacent to carbonyl groups were excluded from the analysis because their contribution to H-bond is negligible due to the influence of the carbonyl group.~\cite{shikata2023Revealing} The linear fit in the Arrhenius plot corresponds to the activation energy associated with H-bond breakages.
-At temperatures below the glass transition temperature $T_{\mathrm{g}}$, a pronounced increase in $\tau_{\mathrm{HB}}$ is observed for both the ether oxygen in PEG and the methoxy oxygen in PMEA, deviating from Arrhenius behavior observed in the higher temperature regime.
+At temperatures below the glass transition temperature $T_\mathrm{g}$, a pronounced increase in $\tau_{\mathrm{HB}}$ is observed for both the ether oxygen in PEG and the methoxy oxygen in PMEA, deviating from Arrhenius behavior observed in the higher temperature regime.
 In contrast, for polymer functional groups other than the ether oxygen in PEG and the methoxy oxygen in PMEA, $\tau_{\mathrm{HB}}$ exhibits an approximately Arrhenius temperature dependence.
 These results suggest that the strength of H-bonding between water molecules and the ether oxygen in PEG and the methoxy oxygen in PMEA varies with temperature.
 In other words, above $T_{\mathrm{g}}$ the H-bonds are relatively weak and transient, whereas below $T_{\mathrm{g}}$ they become more stable and longer-lived.
-For example, when comparing the methoxy oxygen in PMEA with those in PHEA, PMEMA, and PHEMA , $\tau_{\mathrm{HB}}$ for PMEA is smaller at high temperatures; however, at $T = 240$ K, below $T_g$, the values of $\tau_{\mathrm{HB}}$ become comparable.
+For example, when comparing the methoxy oxygen in PMEA with those in PHEA, PMEMA, and PHEMA, $\tau_{\mathrm{HB}}$ for PMEA is smaller at high temperatures; however, at $T = 240$ K, below $T_\mathrm{g}$, the values of $\tau_{\mathrm{HB}}$ become comparable.
+Note that $\tau_{\mathrm{HB}}$ for hydroxy oxygen of PHEA and PHEMA also shows slight deviations from the Arrhenius behavior, but the magnitude of these deviations is smaller than those observed in PEG and PMEA, as evident in $E_\mathrm{A}$ (see Table~S4 of the Supplementary Material).
+This difference is attributed to the higher mobility of the methoxy group compared with the hydroxyl group, as shown in Fig.~\ref{fig:sigma}, resulting in a relatively lower $T_\mathrm{g}$.
+Consequently, $\tau_{\mathrm{HB}}$ exhibits a marked change across $T_\mathrm{g}$.
+Above $T_\mathrm{g}$, the high mobility of the methoxy group promotes H-bond breakage with water, whereas below $T_\mathrm{g}$, the reduced mobility allows H-bonds to persist for longer times.

-\section{water molecule exchange dynamics}
+\subsection{water molecule exchange dynamics}